jinexus-framework/jinexus-framework-skeleton/README.md

 ## Start a Web Server
 The Skeleton creates a full application structure that's ready-to-go when complete.
 You can test it out using [built-in web server](http://php.net/manual/en/features.commandline.webserver.php).

-From the project root directory, execute the following:
+From the project root directory, execute either of the following command:

 #### Using Composer